alf-p-steinbach/C--20-Coroutines/README.md

 h.resume();     // Produces the first value.
 ~~~

 This is based on knowledge of the particular coroutine, that instantiating it suspends it before executing any of its code.
 It’s possible to override that.
-So for a general case with a coroutine with unknown behavior, ideally one should check whether there is already a value.
+So in general such a primer transfer needs not be necessary (i.e. could be wrong), but that would be a pretty *unconventional* coroutine.

 Displaying the produced value sequence is then just a matter of looping until the coroutine’s finished: